yellowflowersorganics-star/smartcrop-os/README.md

 ## 🌟 Overview

-SmartCrop OS is a comprehensive, end-to-end IoT platform designed specifically for modern agriculture.
-Whether you're growing mushrooms, vegetables, herbs, or other crops, SmartCrop OS provides everything you need to optimize production, track profitability, and scale your operation.
+SmartCrop is a comprehensive, end-to-end IoT platform designed specifically for modern agriculture.
+Whether you're growing mushrooms, vegetables, herbs, or other crops, SmartCrop provides everything you need to optimize production, track profitability, and scale your operation.

 ### **Key Highlights**